IQSS/dataverse/doc/sphinx-guides/source/admin/monitoring.rst

 Monitoring HTTP Traffic from the Client Side
 ++++++++++++++++++++++++++++++++++++++++++++

-HTTP traffic for web clients that have cookies enabled (most browsers) can be tracked by Google Analytics (https://www.google.com/analytics/) and Matomo (formerly to "Piwik"; https://matomo.org/) as explained in the :ref:`Analytics-Tracking-Code` section of the Installation Guide.
+HTTP traffic for web clients that have cookies enabled (most browsers) can be tracked by Google Analytics (https://www.google.com/analytics/) and Matomo (formerly to "Piwik"; https://matomo.org/) as explained in the :ref:`Web-Analytics-Code` section of the Installation Guide.

 Monitoring HTTP Traffic from the Server Side
 +++++++++++++++++++++++++++++++++++++++++++++